RHCSA

 This is driven by the underlying management scheme; either BIOS based or UEFI based.

 BIOS, designed in the early 80’s, uses a MBR (master boot record) to define the partition layout of the system.
-With a cap of 64 bytes, can support upto 4 partitions.
-The 4 partition limitation was later overcome, by leveraging logical partitions within an extended partition.
+With 512 bytes to store boot information, and 64 bytes for partition layout, can support upto 4 partitions with a max size of 2TiB.
+The 4 partition limitation was later overcome, by leveraging logical partitions contained within an extended partition.

 UEFI (Universal Extended Firmware Interface), uses GPT (GUID partition table), supports upto 128 partitions.